Leonardo-Boss/suckless-site/suckless.org/misc/cool_programs.md

 for judging a programs as usable are:

 * The program will accept any window size
-* The program consists of a single window (There are no nested windows, such as in Xpdf)
+* The program consists of a single window (there are no nested windows, such as in Xpdf)

 This covers most console-based programs and programs from [plan9port][].